romilly/markdown-builder/README.md

 # markdown-builder

 `markdown-builder` is a minimalist package for creating [MarkDown](https://en.wikipedia.org/wiki/Markdown) documents in a Python program.
-At present, it only supports the features required by those applications but I'm happy to get suggestions for additions.

 It requires Python 3.

 It grew out of a number of Python applications that needed similar functionality.
+At present, it only supports the features required by those applications, but I'm open to suggestions for additions.

 The [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
 led me to separate out the code into a separate package.